 2. Decide how much you want to withdraw from your account, and the market staff will give you market dollars in exchange.
 Market dollars don’t expire, and benefits can be returned to your card if you don’t intend on using them.

-3. During Double Dollars season (June 15 2023– October 15 2023), you will receive a dollar-for-dollar match on your benefits up to $20 per market day.
+3. During Double Dollars season (begins June 1 2024), you will receive a dollar-for-dollar match on your benefits up to $20 per market day.

 4. Use market dollars at any DCFM vendor that sells SNAP eligible products.
+Double dollars can only be spent on fruits and vegetables (see more information below)

 EBT Service Hours